jbreeden/clang2json/README.md

   clang2json -x c++ -I apr-1.5.1 apr-1.5.1/apr_file_io.h >> declarations.json
 ```

-## Features
+## Example

-- Reads declarations of classes, structs, fields, functions, parameters, macros, typedefs, etc., from header files.
-- Prints the declaration information complete with type data as line-delimited json.
-- The output is suitable for use in code generators (say for [generating mruby bindings](https://github.com/jbreeden/mruby-bindings))
-  or whatever else you may need the type information from a library for.
+The result of running clang2json on the Apache APR library: [apr.json](https://github.com/jbreeden/clang2json/blob/master/apr.json)

-## Output Format
+## Spec

-Not _stictly_ defined at the moment.
-Have a look at [apr.json](https://github.com/jbreeden/clang2json/blob/master/apr.json) for an example.
-If this doesn't do it for you... the code is short and simple.
-Just loook at the use of the JSON_* macros and you'll see exactly
-what is output for all of the various "entities" (structs, classes, parameters...).
+Just loook at the use of the JSON_* macros and you'll see exactly what is output for all of the various "entities" (structs, classes, parameters, etc.).
+All of the source is in a single file, and outputting JSON is pretty much the only thing it does, so it should be easy to thumb through.

 ## Cross Referencing

-Most entities are uniquely identified by their 'usr' (Unified Symbol Resolution).
-These usr's are used to specify references
+Most entities are uniquely identified by their USR (Unified Symbol Resolution).
+These USRs are used to specify references
 between related entities.

-For example, a `FieldDecl` will have a `"member_of"` property containing its parent `StructDecl`s usr.
-Similarly, a `ParmDecl` has a `"function"` member containing the usr of the function it belongs to.
-These usr references can
+For example, a `FieldDecl` will have a `"member_of"` property containing its parent `StructDecl`s USR.
+Similarly, a `ParmDecl` has a `"function"` member containing the USR of the function it belongs to.
+These USR references can
-be used to construct a graph of the entities, like an AST of just type declarations.
+be used to construct a graph of the entities, like an AST of all type declarations from the source library.